Education Research and Perspectives

 Professor David Andrich is currently the Chapple Chair in Education at the University of Western Australia.
 Professor Andrich is a Fellow of the Academy of Social Sciences of Australia, and is a world authority on Rasch’s probabilistic measurement models.

-Albert Bandura is the David Starr Jordan Professor Emeritus of Social Science in Psychology at Stanford σε απευθείας σύνδεση University.
-Over almost six decades, Professor Bandura has made innumerable contributions to research in psychology.
+Albert Bandura was formerly on the editorial board of ERP.
+He was the David Starr Jordan Professor Emeritus of Social Science in Psychology at Stanford University.
+Over almost six decades, Professor Bandura made innumerable contributions to research in psychology.

 Get In Contact